 Richard Clement Richards, Private, 93541, Royal Welsh Fusiliers.
 Richard was born in 1892, the son of Richard and Elizabeth Richards, of Cwmrheidol.
 He was called to the colours in February 1918, but appealed on the grounds that he was a lead miner and had worked throughout the war at Fort Mine, Ystumtuen.
 In April he was informed his appeal was refused and Richard was posted to France, where he joined the 13th Battalion, Royal Welsh Fusiliers.
 The battalion was on the Somme, attached to 113 Brigade, 38th (Welsh) Division.
 On 21 August 1918 the 38th Division launched an attack across the River Ancre, and within days had captured the heights of Thiepval Ridge and Pozières Ridge.
 The Division then drove eastwards, towards Longueval, and after capturing Delville Wood, moved towards Morval.
 Richard was killed in action on 1 September 1918, during the assault on Morval village.
 He is buried in Morval British Cemetery, France.
 The cemetery is almost purely Welsh, apart from the grave of one German.

 Heber Thomas, Second Lieutenant, The Buffs (East Kent Regiment).
 Heber was born at Ystumtuen on 20 May 1891, the son of Reverend David Thomas, and of Jane Thomas (nee Davies).
 By 1901 the family were residing at Brynffynon, Dolgellau.
-Heber worked as a Clerk with the National and Provincial Bank prior to the war, and enlisted into the 2/5th Battalion, East Kent Regiment on 8 May 1916.
+Heber was educated at Ruthin Grammar School before gaining a position as a Clerk with the National and Provincial Bank prior to the war, and enlisted into the 2/5th Battalion, East Kent Regiment on 8 May 1916.
 In May 1917 Heber was commissioned, and posted to the 7th Battalion, East Kent Regiment, which was attached to 55 Brigade, 18th (Eastern) Division.
 The division was at Arras, and moved to Ypres in July, taking part in the Battle of Pilckem, where they helped capture Westhoek.
 Heber was killed later into the Third Battle of Ypres, whilst fighting near Poelcapelle on 12 October 1917.
 He was 26 years old, and is commemorated on the Tyne Cot Memorial, Belgium.
 Heber is not commemorated at Ystumtuen.

 Josiah Williams, Private, 15132, Royal Welsh Fusiliers.
 Josiah was the son of John and Mary Jane Williams of Lluest Park, Ystumtuen.
 He enlisted at Wrexham into the 10th Battalion, Royal Welsh Fusiliers, which had formed there on 16 September 1914, becoming attached to 76 Brigade, 25th Division.
 On 27 September 1915 Josiah landed at Boulogne with the battalion, who subsequently transferred with 76 Brigade to the 3rd Division, and over the coming weeks participated in heavy fighting.
 The Brigade joined the Division at Bellewaarde, where it had been for several months.
 On 2 March 1916 the Division attacked the German positions at The Bluff, and over the day suffered heavy casualties.
 The following morning, the Germans bombarded the captured positions, and the 10th RWF suffered terribly.
 Josiah was killed in action here, on 3 March 1916.
 He was 22 years old, and is commemorated on the Ypres (Menin Gate) Memorial, Belgium.